The Forerunner

 A Prophet Without Honor

 Then he went out from there and entered his hometown; and his disciples followed him.
 2 Now when the Sabbath arrived, he began to teach in the synagogue.
 And when they heard him speak, many among them were amazed, saying, “Where did this man get these things?” and, “What sort of wisdom has been granted to him, so that1 mighty miracles are performed through his hands?
 3 Is this not the carpenter, the son of Mary, and the brother of James, Joses, Judas, and Simon?
 And are not his sisters living here with us?”
-So they took offense at him.
+So they stumbled over what they saw in him.
 But Jesus said to them, “A prophet is not without honor except in his hometown, among his own relatives, and in his own house.”
 5 So in that place he could perform no work of power, except that he laid his hands on a few sick people and healed them.
 6 And he marveled at their unbelief.

 The Twelve Sent Out

 Now Jesus was circulating among the villages, teaching the people.
 7 And he called the twelve to himself and began sending them out two by two.
-As he did, he gave them2 authority over the unclean spirits.
+As he did so, he gave them2 authority over the unclean spirits.
 8 He also commanded them to take nothing on the journey except a single staff—no bread, no sack, no money in their belts— 9 but to put on sandals, and not to wear two tunics.
 10 And he said to them, “Wherever you enter a house, stay there until you leave that town.3 11 And whatever town will not receive you or listen to you, as you leave it, shake off the dust beneath your feet as a testimony against them.”
 12 So they went out and preached that everyone4 should repent.
 13 And they were driving out many demons, and were anointing many sick people with oil and healing them.

 John the Baptizer Beheaded

 14 Now king Herod heard about Jesus, for his name had become well known.
 For some were saying, “John the Baptizer has been raised from the dead, and this is why miraculous powers are at work within him.”
 15 But others were saying, “He is Elijah.”
-Meanwhile, still others were saying, “He’s a prophet, like one of the prophets of old.16 But when Herod heard about him, he said, “John, the man I beheaded, has been raised!”
+Meanwhile, still others were saying, “He’s a prophet, like one of the prophets of old.16 But when Herod heard about Jesus, he said, “John, the man I beheaded, has been raised!”
 17 For Herod himself had sent out men, taken John into custody, and chained him up in prison because of Herodias, the wife of his brother Philip; for he had married her.
 18 For John had been telling Herod, “It is not lawful for you to have your brother’s wife.”
 19 So Herodias bore a grudge against him and wanted to kill him; but she could do nothing, 20 for Herod stood in fear of John and protected him, knowing that he was a righteous and holy man.
 Now when Herod heard John speak, he was troubled and perplexed;5 yet he still enjoyed listening to him.

 21 But when Herod hosted a banquet on his birthday for his high officials, military commanders, and the leading men of Galilee, an opportunity6 presented itself.
 22 For when the daughter of Herodias herself came in and danced for them, she pleased Herod and those who were seated with him.
 So the king said to the girl, “Ask of me whatever you wish, and I will give it to you.”
 23 Moreover, he swore to her with an oath, saying, “Whatever you request, I will give it to you, up to half my kingdom.”
 24 So she went out and said to her mother, “What shall I ask for?”
 And she said, “The head of John the Baptizer!”
 25 So at once she hurried back in to the king and made her request, saying, “I want you to give me, right now, the head of John the Baptizer on a platter.”
 26 And though the king was deeply distressed by this, he was not willing to refuse her because of the oaths he had sworn, and because of the people who were seated with him.
 27 So immediately he sent out an executioner with orders to bring back John’s head.
 And after going his way, the executioner beheaded John in the prison, 28 brought back his head on a platter, and gave it to the girl; and the girl gave it to her mother.
-29 Then, when John’s disciples heard about it, they came and took away his dead body and laid it in a tomb.
+29 Now when John’s disciples heard about this, they came and took away his dead body and laid it in a tomb.

 The Feeding of the Five Thousand

-30 Now the apostles gathered around Jesus and told him about all they had done and taught.
+30 Meanwhile, the apostles gathered around Jesus and told him about all they had done and taught.
 31 So he said to them, “Come away by yourselves to a secluded place and rest a little.”
 (For so many people were coming and going that7 they didn’t even have time to eat.)
 32 So all by themselves they departed in the boat for an isolated place.
 33 But the people saw them leaving, and many of them recognized Jesus.
 So together they hurried along on foot from all the towns, and they arrived there ahead of him.
-34 Now when he stepped out of the boat, he saw a great crowd; and he was moved with compassion for them, for they were like sheep without a shepherd.
+34 Therefore, when Jesus stepped out of the boat, he saw a great crowd; and he was moved with compassion for them, for they were like sheep without a shepherd.
 And he began to teach them many things.

 A Walk on the Water